gitfaq(7) — Linux manual page

 You will need to run git add --renormalize to have this take

-project that is used across platforms, you’ll probably want
+that is used across platforms, you’ll probably want to make it

 $GIT_DIR/info/attributes, since making it in a .gitattributes